kirillunlimited/kirillunlimited.com/src/posts/full-stack-designers-will-take-over-the-world.md

 If we are talking about making web products and features in a modern IT-company, it would probably require the workforce of product designers and front-end developers.
 Both of them are responsible for the final look and feel of the result.

 But a few years ago the full-stack designers started to appear due to trend towards multidisciplinary IT professionals.
 If you have never heard about full-stack designers, you can find some detailed articles such as [this one](https://medium.com/ux-school/what-does-it-mean-to-be-a-full-stack-designer-is-it-worth-the-effort-575b07e3a4ea){target="\_blank" rel="noopener noreferrer"}.
 Full-stack designer is a new type of specialists who solve both design and front-end problems.
 It is an established profession already, but it is not is quite common yet due to a very rich skillset: they not only can create design systems, create mockups and prototypes, perform some UX researches, but they also can write code using HTML, CSS and JavaScript.
-Sound promising, isn’t it?
+Sounds promising, isn’t it?

 Should we fear that front-end developers will be kicked off the job market in the near future?
 I want to reflect on that and try to answer this question.